-The residents' well-being, protection and welfare was maintained by a good standard of evidence-based care and support.
-However, from a sample of files reviewed it was noted that the medical needs of one of the residents had not been appropriately assessed and consequently there was the potential that this residents needs might not be appropriately met when the resident availed of respite in the centre.
-It was noted that the identified resident had not accessed respite in the centre for a period but was on the respite list so could be referred by their social worker at any time.
-A personal support plan 'All about me' reflected the assessed needs of the individual residents and outlined the support required to maximise their personal development in accordance with their individual health, personal and social care needs and choices.
+The respite users' well-being, protection and welfare was maintained by a good standard of evidence-based care and support.
+However, a formal review of the personal support plans on an annual basis and in line with the requirements of the regulations had not been completed for a significant number of the respite users An 'All about me' reflected the assessed needs of the individual residents and outlined the support required to maximise their personal development in accordance with their individual health, personal and social care needs and choices.